eastmaels/steemblog.github.io/_posts/account/deanliu/2017-12-06_approaching-year-end.md

 - - -

-This page is synchronized from the post: [歲末之思  Approaching year-end](https://steemit.com/@deanliu/approaching-year-end)
+This page is synchronized from the post: ['歲末之思  Approaching year-end'](https://steemit.com/@deanliu/approaching-year-end)